The clatter of pans, the hiss of hot oil and the chorus of cooks might feel like chaos. For Chef Paul Smith, it’s the sound of clarity.

 “The kitchen saved my life,” he says.

-Named the 2025 Certified Angus Beef Chef of the Year, Smith is more than a celebrated chef—he’s a catalyst for change in Charleston, West Virginia, where he’s transforming the region’s food identity.
+Named the 2025 Certified Angus Beef Chef of the Year, Smith is more than a celebrated chef—he’s a catalyst for change in Charleston, West Virginia, where he’s transforming the region’s food identity while reshaping what kitchen culture can look like.

 A two-time James Beard Award nominee, he earned the honor on his second try in 2025.
 But it’s not the accolades that drive him.
 It’s the kitchen itself—a place that gave him purpose and a path forward.